Quambio

 SUSTAINABILITY

 At the Tour de Suisse we are committed to playing our part in climate protection.
-We have recently conducted an analysis of our race emissions and are working on various initiatives to sustainably reduce them.
+We conducted an analysis of our racing emissions last year and are working on various initiatives to reduce them.

-Our aim is to reduce emissions by 50% over the next 5 years and to reach net zero within a decade.
+We are committed to reducing our emissions by 50% over the next 5 years and achieving Net Zero within the decade.
 We plan to achieve this primarily by reducing emissions wherever possible.

 To reaffirm our commitment, we signed up to the United Nations Sports for Climate Action (S4CA) principles in 2020.
 Below you can learn more about climate issues related to cycling, our activities and those of our ecosystem.
 Contact us here if you have any questions.